erickpaulus/flask-web-application/README.md

 ```bash
 source venv/bin/activate
 ```
-After activation, your terminal prompt should change to show the name of the virtual environment (e.g., (venv)).
+After activation, your terminal prompt should change to show the name of the virtual environment (e.g., (flaskEnv)).

 ## Install Required Packages
 With the virtual environment activated, install the required Python packages by running: